mahmoud/sedimental/entries/simple_statistics_for_systems.md

 -->

-# Quantifying success
+# Quantifying for success

 If you've ever taken a standardized test, or paid attention during tax season, you're already familiar with quantiles.
-In practice we usually speak about percentiles, especially the most famous 50th percentile, aka the *median*.

-* Reservoir sampling
+Quantiles are points which subdivide the space into equal parts.
+In practice we usually speak about quartiles (4-parts) and percentiles (100-parts).
+Most nontechnical areas focus in on the *median* as a robust central indicator.

+However, experienced engineers are happy to know the median, the data doesn't get interesting until we get into the extremes.
+For performance and reliability, that means the 95th, 98th, 99th, and 99.9th percentiles.

+The challenge with quantiles is efficient computation.
+The traditional way to calculate the median, for instance, is to choose the middle value or the average of the two middle values from a sorted set of *all* the data.
+Considering all the data may be the only way to calculate exact quantiles, but in practice, every application has its error tolerances.
+We can estimate quantiles much more efficiently.

 ## Reservoir sampling

 Scaled down version of the data, like a thumbnail.
-Distributable.
+Streaming, but also works with populations of unknown size, so it fits perfectly with applications like response latency tracking.

 Not pre-selecting the quantile points also enables better probability density estimation with techniques like KDE.

+Histograms are massively useful for engineering applications

+One of the major advantages of moment-based measures like the mean and variance is the ease with they can be combined together.
+There is no such operation for a median.
+The median of medians is not the median of the whole, and the mean of the medians is right out.

+Teservoir sampling readds this power of data set combination.
+With the count of the associated data, we can create a weighted dataset representative of both.
+This mergeability of a streaming summary is what makes it "distributed".

+## Shortcomings and practical improvements

+Reservoir sampling has its shortcomings.
+In particular, like a thumbnail it lacks resolution if you're interesting in very specific areas.
+Good implementations of reservoir sampling will already track the maximum and minimum values, but for engineers interested in the edges, we recommend keeping an increased set of the exact outliers.
+For example, for critical paths, track the 10 highest response times observed in the last hour.

+P2?

+# Next steps

+Statistics is a huge field, and engineering offers a huge range of applications.
+There are a lot of places to go from here, and we wanted to offer some running starts for the areas we feel are natural extensions to the fundamentals above.

+## More advanced statistics

+* Cardinality, HLL, Sketches
+* EWMA (nuanced, requires interpretation)
+* Tracking correlations
+* Applying predictive modeling, like regressions and fitting distributions can help you assess whether you are collecting sufficient information, or if you're missing some metrics.
+* Not all data makes sense as a time series.
+It may be easy to implement certain algorithms over time series streams, but be careful about shoehorning.

+## Instrumentation

+We focused a lot on statistical fundamentals, but how do we generate relevant datasets in the first place?
+Our answer is through structured instrumentation of our components.
+With the right hooks in place the data is already there when we need it, whether we're dropping everything to debug or when we have a spare cycle to improve performance.

+One of the many advantages to investing in instrumentation early is that you get a sense for the overhead of data collection.
+Reliability and features are far more important in the enterprise than performance.
+With a low enough barrier to entry,

+# Vocabulary

+Whether you're evaluating yourself after reading this article, or interviewing a candidate with statistics on their resume, this handy list can help check one's ability to discuss statistics fundamentals as applied to complex systems.

 # Also mention

-* Robustness (trimming?)
-* Distributability
-* Histograms (CDF, PDF)
 * Probability distribution: A mapping of a given value to the probability of seeing that value in the data.
 * Just looking at summary statistics isn't enough.
-* Don't take averages of medians

-Out of scope, but mention in next steps:

-* Cardinality (HLL)
-* Count min sketch
-* EWMA is nuanced, takes interpretation
-* Applying predictive modeling, like regressions and fitting distributions can help you assess whether you are collecting sufficient information, or if you're missing some metrics.
-* Not all data makes sense as a time series.
-It may be easy to implement certain algorithms over time series streams, but be careful about shoehorning.

 This post focused on streaming, numeric, descriptive, non-parametric statistical measures.
 There are many other types of data.
 Categorical